Obscuretone/obscuretone.github.io/public/posts/en/government_control.md

 ![Canadian PID Loop](/images/government_control.webp "Canadian PID Loop")

-DALL-E: wierdly on point, but deeply unsettling, as always.
+DALL-E: weirdly on point, but deeply unsettling, as always.

 ## What is a PID Loop?